 Advice among the financial community is that in the debate between owing taxes and receiving a refund, it is almost always better to owe taxes.
-The logic being that by allowing the government more money than is due to them, you are essentially allowing them have an interest-free loan–money that you could be using to earn interest.
+By allowing the government more money than is due to them, you are allowing them have an interest-free loan—with money that you could be earning interest on.

-This logic may have made sense when interest rates were higher, but in today’s economy, most CD’s and savings account will yield less than 1% currently.
+This logic may have made sense when interest rates were higher, but in today’s economy, most CDs and savings accounts will yield less than 1% currently.
 And the stock market is anyone’s best guess right now.

-The problem, of course, with owing money is that unless it’s a few hundred dollars, most people will find themselves owing a large sum of money that they can’t come up with.
+The problem with owing money is that unless it’s a few hundred dollars, most people will find themselves owing a large sum of money that they can’t come up with.
 Everyone has heard the horror stories of people owing thousands, and having to set up a payment plan with the IRS.
 You never want to be in one of those situations.

 Proponents of a tax refund claim that receiving a refund is akin to a forced savings account.
-Every year, you receive a lump sum payment from the IRS and you never feel a hit in your take-home pay because it’s deducted automatically from your checks–before you even see a dime of it.
+Every year you receive a lump sum payment from the IRS and it’s deducted automatically from your checks—before you see a dime of it.

-However, the money you receive isn’t a bonus, it was your money to begin with–money that could have been used on monthly bills, gone toward your IRA or 401K, or even, you know, earned interest in a savings account.
+However, the money you receive isn’t a bonus, it was your money to begin with—money that could have been used on monthly bills, gone toward your IRA or 401(k), or even earned interest in a savings account.